userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide.md

 ## Software Interface

-In this chapter, we describe the various control and status feedback interfaces for Galaxea R1, to help users better understand how to communicate and control the arm through the ROS package.
+In this chapter, we describe the various control and status feedback interfaces for the Galaxea R1 to help users better understand how to communicate with and control the arm via the ROS package.

 ### Driver Interface

-The current Galaxea R1 driver is mainly composed of three parts, including four independent ROS nodes: the drivers of the chassis, the left and right arms, and the torso.
-The interfaces provided by these drivers are in the form of ROS topics, as described below.
+The current Galaxea R1 driver consists of three main components, including four independent ROS nodes: the drivers for the chassis, left and right arms, and torso.
+The interfaces provided by these drivers are available as ROS topics, as described below.

-Please type the following command to launch the corresponding driver:
+To launch the corresponding driver, please enter the following command:

 1. Chassis, Arms, Torso, IMU, BMS, Remote Controller